Last Updated on August 22, 2022

 4. Sometimes, it will feel like your life is going nowhere.

-Like in life, it may feel like we are just stuck in a sideways direction, and nothing significant is going on.
+Like in real life, it may feel like we are just stuck in a sideways direction, and nothing significant is going on.
 We may feel like we are just running a routine day-in and day-out until we retire.
 But take heart because it will eventually break out.

 The important thing is to do what you can today, with the resources that you have, so that your breakout will be upward.